 - Meetings & Events

 This award recognizes exceptional young scientists who have performed original doctoral thesis work of outstanding scientific quality and achievement in the area of theoretical particle physics.
 The annual award consists of $1,500, a certificate, travel reimbursement up to $1,000, and a registration waiver to receive the award and give an invited talk at a meeting of the APS Division of Particles and Fields (DPF), or a DPF session at APS April Meeting.

-The Award was established in 2010 by the DPF Executive Committee with funding coming from the J.J.
+The award was established in 2010 by the DPF Executive Committee with funding coming from the J.J.
 Sakurai Prize Fund, in recognition of the role of Noriko Sakurai in the establishment and growth of the fund.

 Serving a diverse and inclusive community of physicists is a primary goal for APS.
-Nominations of qualified women and members of underrepresented minority groups are especially encouraged.
+Nominations of women and members of underrepresented minority groups are especially encouraged.